Submitting your dissertation

 - After you have defended your thesis in the viva, the Examiners' recommendations go to the next meeting of the Degree Committee for approval subject to any corrections recommended by the Examiners.

-- Degree Committee papers, unmarked copies of the dissertation and the Examiners' reports then go to the next available meeting of the Board of Graduate Studies for consideration and approval.
+- Degree Committee papers and the Examiners' reports then go to the next available meeting of the Board of Graduate Studies for consideration and approval.

-- Once all corrections have been made and approved by the Examiners, and notification has been sent to the Board, the hard-bound University Library copy of your dissertation may be submitted to the Board of Graduate Studies, 4 Mill Lane, Cambridge, CB2 1RZ.
+- Once all corrections have been made and approved by the Examiners, and notification has been sent to the Board, the hard-bound University Library copy of your dissertation, summary and declaration form, may be submitted to the Board of Graduate Studies, 4 Mill Lane, Cambridge, CB2 1RZ.
 See the Graduate Union's binding services information.

 - You should send an electronic version of the corrected dissertation to the Secretary of the Degree Committee.